JustAnotherOrganization/l5424/x5424/README.md

 ---

 An RFC5424 compliant logger.
-This is an experimental implementation of the l5424 log interface.
+This is an example implementation of the l5424 log interface.

 x5424 writes to both an out and an err writer (default: os.Stdout and os.Stderr respectively) where values with a severity level of EmergencyLvl  to AlertLvl are written to err only and values of NoticeLvl or above are written to out only.